afleming-7/spriteCloud/README.md

 ---

-## 🤖 AI Usage
+## AI Usage

-- Some test skeletons, project structure, and this documentation were generated with **OpenAI ChatGPT** to accelerate development.
+- Some test skeletons and this documentation were generated with **OpenAI ChatGPT** to accelerate development.
 - All logic, validations, and assertions were **reviewed and implemented manually**.